denoll/yii2-file-storage/README.md

 [![Dependency Status](https://www.versioneye.com/php/trntv:yii2-file-kit/badge.svg)](https://www.versioneye.com/php/trntv:yii2-file-kit/2.0.0)

 !!!
-This pack creating Eugene Terentev https://github.com/trntv/yii2-file-kit.git.
+This package creating Eugene Terentev https://github.com/trntv/yii2-file-kit.git.
 And I do not pretend to any copyrights.
 This package has been allocated separately only for their own needs !!!

-This pack is designed to automate routine processes of uploading files, their saving and storage.
+This package is designed to automate routine processes of uploading files, their saving and storage.

 It includes:
 - File upload widget (based on [Blueimp File Upload](https://github.com/blueimp/jQuery-File-Upload))